 The Happy Humanist

 If you're looking for a Humanist representative to talk to your group or society, take part in a debate, Q&A or interfaith discussion, please feel free to get in touch.
-I regularly host poetry evenings, blending readings from my collection with an open mic session in which everyone has the chance to share their own favourite and original poems.
+I regularly host poetry evenings, readings from my collection, workshops and open mic sessions in which everyone has the chance to share their own favourite and original poems.

 "Thank you Alex for such a wonderful evening of poetry!
 We have already had a couple of members message us to say what a lovely event it was, and we are so pleased with how it went!"